lovingmage/lovingmage.github.io/_pages/about.md

 - [Private distributed ledgers/ blockchains](/projects/#blockchain)
 - [Trustworthy AI/ML systems](/projects/#ai)

 <span style="color:blue"> **I am looking for self-motivated students starting Fall 2023, with multiple fully-funded RA positions available.
-If any of the research topics capture your interest, feel free to drop me an email along with your CV.** </span>
+If any of the research topics capture your interest, feel free to drop me an email along with your CV.
+More details can be found [here](https://www.lovingmage.com/blog/2023/phd-ra/)** </span>